Gathering information with IBM Watson Assistant

 But what about this other thing?

 So we’ve got our prompts all set up and we can take pizza orders, but what if the user asks something else while we are prompting them for information, e.g. they ask about delivery:

 The bot doesn’t understand and just carries on prompting.
 We can add some additional responses to handle these situations.
 First we need to add an intent for the delivery question.
 Then we can add handlers.
 Click on the “Manage handlers” link above the slots, and add a handler conditioned on #delivery and provide a suitable answer:

 Go gather info!

 And there we have it.
-A single node that allows us to simply gather information from the user in a robust way.
+A single node that allows us to simply gather information from the user in a robust and conversational way.
 Have a go in your bot!

 Find more of my Watson articles in the Conversational Directory.